nmantani/FileInsight-plugins/README.md

 ![customization2.png](docs/customization2.png)

-Your customization will be reflected to menu items.
+Your customization will be reflected in menu items.

 <img src="docs/customization3.png" width="392" height="276">

 ## List of plugins (110 plugins)
 ### Basic operations
 * Copy to new file
-  Copy selected region (the whole file if not selected) to new file
+  Copy selected region (the whole file if not selected) to a new file
 * Bookmark
   Bookmark selected region with specified comment and color
 * Cut binary to clipboard